Do you have painful gas and bloating?

 A trick to getting enough water is to use a big jug or two quart-size mason jars.
 Measure out at least 2 liters or 8 cups of water in the morning, and be sure to drink it all by late afternoon or early evening.

 Bonus tip: There is a natural substance called INULIN that I feel is important to mention.
 Inulin is especially good at feeding your beneficial bacteria and normalizing bowels.
-I will complete a separate short article about the benefits of Inulin next.
+Read this article I wrote about Inulin.

 I recommend you eat more Inulin-rich foods to regulate your bowels.
 It can work for both loose stools and constipation.